7 Things To Do After Submitting Your FAFSA® Form

 The FAFSA Submission Summary includes four tabs for you to review.

 One of the next steps you may see listed on your FAFSA Submission Summary is making sure your schools have everything they need.
-Some schools may require additional financial aid applications, and if you indicated that you have unusual circumstances or were identified as a provisionally independent student on your FAFSA form, you will need to provide supporting documentation.
-Find out what your school may require and submit any required documentation by the appropriate deadlines to avoid issues with your financial aid.
+Some schools may require additional information.
+For example, if you indicated on your FAFSA form that you have unusual circumstances or that you’re homeless or at risk of being homeless (but you haven’t received a homeless youth determination), you will need to contact your school(s) to find out what documentation you may need to submit.

 3